Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 The White House

 The White House is a popular choice for walkers.
 It’s nestled right on the edge of Roundhay Park, so you can go for a long, leisurely walk before warming up in front of an open fire with a proper Sunday dinner.
 The key here is to book ahead – they do accept walk-ins, but you often have to wait for up to an hour, which is a testament to how good their roast dinners are.
 They’ve got a big ol’ menu, the highlight of which is their trio of roasts – you’ll get topside of beef, turkey breast and pork loin for £11.99.
-But if you want to really splash out, you can get slow-cooked beef rib or lamb shoulder for £13.99.
+But if you want to really splash out, you can get slow-cooked lamb shoulder for £13.99 or slow-cooked beef rib for £14.99.
 They all come with buttered seasonal veg, garlic & rosemary goose fat roast potatoes or minted baby potatoes, homemade Yorkshire’s and loads of gravy.

 The White House, 55 Wetherby Road, Leeds, West Yorkshire, LS8 2JU.

 It might be most famous for its steaks, but Blackhouse serves up a cracking Sunday roast.
-Head to the Leeds restaurant at lunchtime and come hungry, because they don’t hold back – you can get a single roast for £13.95 or a sharing board for 2 for £27.90.
-You’ve got three options here.
-Rare topside beef, done just the way you like it, roast chicken on the bone or pork with crackling.
-They all come with real roast potatoes, buttered shredded cabbage, carrot and swede mash, homemade Yorkshire puds and lashings of gravy.
+Head to the Leeds restaurant at lunchtime and come hungry, because they don’t hold back – you can get a single roast for £13.95 or a sharing roast longbone of beef from £25 per person.
+You’ve got three options if you’re going solo here.
+Drunken roast sirloin, done just the way you like it, lemon & pepper half roast chicken or garlic & sage roast pork loin.
+They all come with beef dripping roasties, steamed greens, rosemary-roasted carrots, Cumberland stuffing, homemade Yorkshire puds and lashings of boozy beef gravy.
 This is a real feast, just make sure you get there early because they sell out fast.

 Blackhouse, 31-33 East Parade, Leeds, West Yorkshire, LS1 5PS.

 A proper old school pub that serves a proper Sunday dinner – The Adelphi is full of nooks and crannies, perfect for cosying up in.
 Order a pint, find yourself a spot and start the tricky task of deciding what to order.
-You can have 21-day aged sirloin of beef for £11.75, rosemary and garlic rubbed leg of lamb for £12.25 or orange & whiskey gammon joint for £10.75 – all with red wine jus.
-And if you fancy Shropshire roast chicken, you can get a half for £10.75 or a whole one to share for £19.50, both with gingerbread stuffing and chicken gravy.
-All their roasts come with beef dripping roasties, except the nut roast, which is served with baby potatoes and veggie gravy.
+You can have orange & whiskey-glazed gammon or the half-roast chicken for £12 or go for the rosemary & garlic rubbed leg of lamb or the 21-day aged sirloin of beef for £13.50.
+All their roasts come with beef dripping roasties and a red wine jus, except the nut roast, which is served with veggie roast potatoes and gravy.
 You’ll also get homemade Yorkshire puddings, roasted vegetables and braised red cabbage.

 The Adelphi, 3-5 Hunslet Road, Leeds, West Yorkshire, LS10 1JQ.

 It’s probably not your first thought, but the Dakota is one of the best places to go for a Sunday lunch in Leeds – and you don’t have to stay at the hotel to enjoy it.
-It’s £20 for two courses and they’ve got three permanent meats for you to choose from – roast sirloin of beef, roast rump lamb or butter roasted lemon and thyme chicken.
+It’s £20 for two courses and they’ve got three permanent meats for you to choose from – roast sirloin of beef, roast leg of lamb or butter-roasted chicken.
 That’s not all though.
-From lamb shank to goose and braised oxtail, they cook up something special every week – so you never have to have the same thing twice.
+From grilled cod to ox cheek, they cook up something special every week – so you never have to have the same thing twice.
 You can also feast on goose fat roast potatoes, seasonal veggies and proper Yorkshire puddings.
 Vegetarian?
-You can have a traditional nut roast with red onion gravy.
+You can have a traditional nut roast with onion gravy.

 Dakota Hotel, 8 Russell Street, Leeds, West Yorkshire, LS1 5RN.